 So follow the expert’s advice to check these 3 key areas for regular maintenance checks:

 - check the state of the bag and

-- clean out the brush roller before you get to the point of no return with all the clogs of hair.
+- clean out the brush roller before you get to the point of no return with all the hair clogs.